Secondary

 How to Apply

-Please fill in the Google application form – Secondary Maths SL Application
+Please complete the Google form – NCP26-15 Secondary Maths Subject Leaders Community – Google Forms

 Who can take part?

-The Work Group is suitable for experienced or novice teachers who are interested in developing their teaching practice to support students in securing the foundations of mathematical understanding.
-A pair of participants from each school will join a Work Group; the pair should comprise at least one teacher with QTS, but may include a teaching assistant or similar.
+Teachers interested in developing their teaching practice to support students in securing the foundations of mathematical understanding.
+A pair of participants from each school will join a Work Group; the pair should comprise at least one teacher with QTS, but may include a teaching assistant.

 What is involved?